-This course is created by Danielle Bayard Jackson, our resident friendship coach, and her background as an educator combined with her research-based frameworks recently earned her a six-figure book deal.
-And until that book is available at a Target near you (woohoo!), you can enjoy a bit of her teaching right now.
+This course is created by Danielle Bayard Jackson, our resident friendship coach, and her background as an educator combined with her research-based frameworks recently earned her a book deal.
+She is also a trusted source by the New York Times, Psychology Today, and Oprah Magazine (!!!).

 If women are raving over our free content,